scambifestival/manuale_old/meta.md

 * More in-depth Deck explanation for usage
 * Pino: add explanation of who is in “Persone” and who is in relazioni and who is in alloggi
 * Pino: add explanation of public data such as description, url and bio
+* Who SMM and Press office Coordinator are and what they do an what is the difference